merenlab/merenlab.org/tutorials/infant-gut/index.md

 ```

 {:.notice}
-Alternatively you could load the interface without the `--collection-autoload` flag, and click `Bins > Load bin collection > CONCOCT > Load` to load the CONCOCT {% include ARTIFACT name="collection" text="collection" %}.
+Alternatively you could load the interface without the `--collection-autoload` flag, and click `Bins > Load bin collection > CONCOCT > Load` to load the CONCOCT {% include ARTIFACT name="collection" %}.

 To turn off text annotation, go to `Main > Display > Additional Settings > Selections` and then uncheck `Show names`.
 You will then see something like this:

 [![Infant gut merged](images/infant-gut-concoct.png)](images/infant-gut-concoct.png){:.center-img .width-50}

-So this is how you load and display an external {% include ARTIFACT name="collection" text="collection" %}.
+So this is how you load and display an external {% include ARTIFACT name="collection" %}.
 So far so good.

 ### Comparing multiple binning approaches